Nearly half of young families are uninsured

 - Take advantage of Aviva's Free Parent Life Cover

 "To help new parents be better prepared in case the worst happens, Aviva offers a year of £15,000 worth of life cover for each parent for every one of their children up to the age of 4 years.
 Completely for free and without the need to purchase anything.
-It's simple, easy and cover starts as soon as the plan has been set up,” says Paul Brencher, Life Insurance Managing Director.
+It's simple, easy and cover starts as soon as the plan has been set up,” says Paul Brencher, UK Health and Protection Director.